-Dr. Paillot is using two types of psychotherapy: Cognitive Behavioral Therapy (CBT) and Dialectical Behavior Therapy (DBT).
+Dr. Paillot is using different types of psychotherapy: Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT) and Acceptance and Commitment Therapy (ACT) .

 Cognitive Behavior Therapy (CBT) is a form of psychotherapy used to treat a variety of mental disorders such as anxiety, Obsessive Compulsive Disorder, Depression and Post Traumatic Stress Disorder.